Sam Hutchinson United Kingdom

 Sam Hutchinson (b.
 1993, Sunderland) is an artist and photographer based in Leeds, UK, working with image-making, appropriation, sculpture and installation.
 Education includes School of the Damned class of 2017, and BA (Hons) Photography from Leeds Arts University.

 Concerned with the processes of traditional and contemporary image-making, the use of found and appropriated materials and the recycled visual pollution that is subconsciously taken in through everyday commercialism- Hutchinson uses a mix of photography, sculpture, and performance.
-Highlighting and protesting potential failures and social phenomenons, and studing the use of authority, question are raised about inbuilt belief/learned behaviours within society.
-Questions are raised about the general understanding and application of current forms of readily-available image making technologies and how they blur the line between the everyday user of images, photographer, and artist.
+Highlighting and protesting potential failures and social phenomenons, and studying the use of authority, questions are raised about inbuilt belief/learned behaviours within society.
+Images and bodies of work are made everyday, or some over years, his practice a constant development and accumulation of a shifting archive, raising concerns about the general understanding and application of current forms of readily-available image making technologies and how they blur the line between the everyday user of images, photographer, and artist.

 Several online features include Self Publish Be Happy, Paper Journal, Of The Afternoon and Intern Magazine.
 Selected published work through Village, Lugemik, Terra Firma Magazine, alongside several self-published books and collaborative works.